-The Okapi Wildlife Reserve is located in the Ituri Forest in the northeast of the country near Sudan and Uganda and is a UNESCO World Heritage Site.
+The Okapi Wildlife Reserve is located in the Ituri Forest in the northeast of the Democratic Republic of Congo near Sudan and Uganda and is a UNESCO World Heritage Site.
 It is mainly a protected forest because of its special inhabitant: the Okapi.
 This animal is widely known because of its mix of zebra and giraffe characteristics and although it bears striped markings reminiscent of the zebra, it is most closely related to the giraffe.
 Unfortunately, because of the politicial and economical situation in this part of the country, the reserve sees just a few visitors and several of its staff have been gone since poachers and others entered the reserve.
 Apart from the Okapi, many monkey species and the forest elephant live here as well as several local tribes who actually live in peace with the natural environment.

 We don't currently have any Travel Helpers for Okapi Wildlife Reserve